10 Small Tasks To Produce Big SEO ResultsPart of the Small to Big Series

 8. Add a new citation

 Citations are mentions of your business across the web.
 At a minimum they should contain your business name, address and phone number, commonly referred to as NAP.
 Citations provide backlinks to your website and work to establish your business authority.
-Focus on the top citation sites like Google My Business, Bing Places and Apple Maps to begin with but regularly add a new citation to boost your SEO.
+Focus on the top citation sites like Google Business Profile, Bing Places and Apple Maps to begin with but regularly add a new citation to boost your SEO.
 You can find citation sites here:

 9. Add a new paragraph to an OLD post